 For film fact fans, there's a character in Treasure Island with the same name as played by Kermit the Frog in the Muppets™' version.

 The ornate, marbled interior remains and it's thought the café occupies the original workers' dining area.
-The north wing, however, is in need of a bit of TLC or, a complete restoration if you'd rather.
+The north wing, however, is in need of a bit of TLC or complete restoration if you'd rather.

 That's a bit of a shame because the rear of this is also the view over somebody's back garden fence.